Subject (grammar): Inverse copular constructions

 The criteria combine to identify the boys as the subject in sentence 1.
 But if that is the case, then one might argue that the boys is also the subject in the similar sentence 2, even though two of the criteria (agreement and position occupied) suggest that a chaotic force around here is the subject.
 When confronted with such data, one has to make a decision that is less than fully arbitrary.
 If one assumes again that criterion one (agreement) is the most reliable, one can usually identify a subject.

-Locative inversion constructions

-Yet another type of construction that challenges the subject concept is locative inversion, e.g.

-Spiders have been breeding under the bed.